 Practical tips to learn how to boost self-esteem

 When learning how to build self-esteem it is important to work on your own deep-rooted beliefs.
-Most of us experience low levels of self-esteem at some points in our lives, but the effect should only be temporary.
-If you have persistent low levels of confidence, it can leave you feeling paralyzed and unable to make choices.
+Most of us experience low levels of self-esteem at some point in our lives, but the effect should only be temporary.
+If you have persistently low levels of confidence, it can leave you feeling paralyzed and unable to make choices.

 To learn how to boost self-esteem, consider the following tips and guidelines:

 - Make a list of all your strengths and brainstorm ways to leverage them.

 - Celebrate every win, no matter how small so that building self-esteem becomes a way of life.